Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

 ## Lab scenario

 You have been asked to deploy a proof of concept with Azure Container Registry and Azure Kubernetes Service.
-Specifically, the proof of concept should demonstrate:

-- Using Dockerfile to build an image.
-- Using Azure Container Registry to store images.
-- Configuring an Azure Kubernetes Service.
-- Securing and accessing container applications both internally and externally.
+In this lab scenario, you are tasked with deploying a proof of concept (PoC) that demonstrates the integration of Azure Container Registry (ACR) and Azure Kubernetes Service (AKS).
+The PoC will involve building a Docker image using a Dockerfile, pushing the image to ACR for storage, and configuring AKS to orchestrate containerized applications.
+Additionally, you will focus on securing the containerized applications and ensuring that they can be accessed both internally within the cluster and externally by end users.

 ## Lab objectives